 For the purpose of calculating the balance sheet equivalent of derivative transactions within capital requirements calculation Group recognizes contractual compensation ("close-out netting") with respect to off-balance sheet derivative transactions provided by Bank under relevant frame agreement, when fulfills all legal and formal terms referred to in par.
 75 of Annex 16 to the KNF Resolution on capital adequacy, which must be met in order to consider the contractual compensation as risk mitigant.
-Close-out netting is in use for a significant number of both financial and non-financial customers, whereas in 2011 it was recognized only in case of transactions with one customer (Citibank N.A.
-London Branch).

-Group has introduced process to monitor regulations in regards to compensation in order to ensure proper monitoring of changes in current regulations in regards to requirements set in the above mentioned annex.
+Group has got process to monitor regulations in regards to compensation in order to ensure proper monitoring of changes in current regulations in regards to requirements set in the above mentioned annex.